-Statewide, dismissals for reasons suggesting management deficiencies do not appear to be present in high proportions.
-15 percent of dismissals are due to plea bargains and 10 percent is the median for dismissals due to other reasons and insufficient evidence.
+Dismissals for reasons

+that suggest management

+deficiencies do not appear

+to be present in high

+proportions.
+Five percent

+is the median for

+dismissals due to witness

+failure to appear and

+insufficient evidence.

 SPACE, EQUIPMENT, AND AUTOMATION

 Prosecutors' offices were examined for having sufficient space, adequate equipment and up-to-date technology to enable them to work comfortably, safely and productively.
 Sufficiency includes: